 CELS Lasok Lecture 2023:

-The topic of the lecture will be 'The Court of Justice and Traits and Trends in Data Protection Law'.
+The topic of the lecture was 'The Court of Justice and Traits and Trends in Data Protection Law'.

 Lasok Lecture series

 The annual Lasok Lecture, held since 1977, attracts eminent speakers including EU commissioners, politicians and judges to deliver a paper on an aspect of European Union law of current and significant interest to a wide public audience.
 All Lasok lectures are held on the Streatham Campus and video linked to our Cornwall Campus.

 The lectures are named after Dominik Lasok QC (1921-2000), Emeritus Professor of European Law.
 Professor Lasok was one of the pioneers of the academic world of European Law.
 As the first Director of the University of Exeter's Centre for European Legal Studies, Professor Lasok developed the LLM European Law.
 He received many honours including Honorary Doctorates from Universities in Aix-Marseilles, Istanbul and Poznan, honorary membership of the Virginia Bar, the Polish Order of Merit and was an officer of the French L'Ordre des Palmes Academiques.
 As a tribute to this remarkable man, the University has a memorial fund in his name, the money from which is used to improve the resources of the Lasok Law Library.

 (Due to the Covid pandemic there were no lectures 2019-2021)

 CELS Lasok Lecture 2018: "Quo vadis, civis Europeus?" by Advocate General of the Court of Justice of the EU, Eleanor Sharpston QC

 CELS Lasok Lecture 2017: "Brexit and Human Rights" by Professor Steve Peers